Bao-Lab/GPSmatch/README.md

 > rankSimilarity("/dir/bed1.txt", "/dir/folder_dir", "/dir/output_folder")

-To run the files provided in the Example file, open GPSmatch.Rproj (see above) and use the following syntax:
+To run the files provided in the Example file, open GPSmatch.Rproj (see the above GPSmatch Example usage section) and use the following syntax:

 > rankSimilarity("./Example/bed1.txt", "./Example/database_folder", "./Example")